Amy Winehouse: Musical style

-Presentation and style
+Image

 Winehouse was influenced by soul girl groups such as the Ronettes, whose look she imitated.

 Winehouse's greatest love was 1960s girl groups.
 Her hairdresser, Alex Foden, borrowed her distinctive beehive hairdo (a weave) from the Ronettes and she borrowed her Cleopatra makeup from the same group.
-Her imitation was so successful, as The Village Voice reports: "Ronnie Spector—who, it could be argued, all but invented Winehouse's style in the first place when she took the stage at the Brooklyn Fox Theater with her fellow Ronettes more than 40 years ago—was so taken aback at a picture of Winehouse in the New York Post that she exclaimed, "I don't know her, I never met her, and when I saw that pic, I thought, 'That's me!'
+Her imitation was so successful that as The Village Voice reports, "Ronnie Spector—who, it could be argued, all but invented Winehouse's style in the first place when she took the stage at the Brooklyn Fox Theater with her fellow Ronettes more than 40 years ago—was so taken aback at a picture of Winehouse in the New York Post that she exclaimed, "I don't know her, I never met her, and when I saw that pic, I thought, 'That's me!'
 But then I found out, no, it's Amy!
 I didn't have on my glasses."

-The New York Times style reporter, Guy Trebay, discussed the multiplicity of influences on Winehouse's style after her death.
+The New York Times style reporter Guy Trebay discussed the multiplicity of influences on Winehouse's style after her death.
 Trebay noted, "her stylish husband, Blake Fielder-Civil, may have influenced her look."
 Additionally, Trebay observed:

 She was a 5-foot-3 almanac of visual reference, most famously to Ronnie Spector of the Ronettes, but also to the white British soul singer Mari Wilson, less famous for her sound than her beehive; to the punk god Johnny Thunders...; to the fierce council-house chicks... (see: Dior and Chanel runways, 2007 and 2008) ... to a lineage of bad girls, extending from Cleopatra to Louise Brooks's Lulu and including Salt-n-Pepa, to irresistible man traps that always seemed to come to the same unfortunate end.

 Former Rolling Stone editor Joe Levy, who had put her on the magazine's cover, broke her look down this way:

 Just as her best music drew on sampling – assembling sonic licks and stylistic fragments borrowed from Motown, Stax, punk and early hip-hop – her personal style was also a knowing collage.
 There was a certain moment in the '90s when, if you were headed downtown and turned left, every girl looked like Bettie Page.
 But they did not do what Winehouse did, mixing Bettie Page with Brigitte Bardot and adding that little bit of Ronnie Spector.

 Winehouse's use of bold red lipstick, thick eyebrows and heavy eyeliner came from Latinas she saw in Miami, on her trip there to work with Salaam Remi on Back to Black.
 Her look was repeatedly denigrated by the British press.
 At the same time that the NME Awards nominated Winehouse in the categories of "Best Solo Artist" and "Best Music DVD" in 2008, they awarded her "Worst Dressed Performer".
 Winehouse was also ranked number two on Richard Blackwell's 48th annual "Ten Worst Dressed Women" list, behind Victoria Beckham.